-Making the decision to transfer to another institution is a difficult one that involves a lot of factors – often times the desire to hone in on specific academic and professional interests, sometimes financial, sometimes because of other life circumstances.
-Regardless of the reason, we welcome transfer students with open arms and appreciate the perspectives and experiences they bring to our community and classrooms.
+Making the decision to transfer to another institution is a difficult one that involves a lot of factors—oftentimes the desire to hone in on specific academic and professional interests, sometimes financial, sometimes because of other life circumstances.
+Regardless of the reason, we welcome transfer students* with open arms and appreciate the perspectives and experiences you bring to our community and classrooms.

 - Completion of Calculus I, II and III

 - Completion of Chemistry I and II (with labs), dependent on major

 - Completion of Calculus-based Physics I and II (with labs), dependent on major

 - GPA of 3.0 or higher (out of 4.0)

 PLEASE NOTE: Credits earned more than 10 years in advance of admission will not transfer.